marijnh/Eloquent-JavaScript/11_async.md

 recursive function—a regular loop doesn't allow us to stop and wait for an asynchronous action.
 The `attempt` function makes a single attempt to send a request.
-It also sets a timeout that, if no response has come back for 250 milliseconds, either starts the next attempt or, if this was the fourth attempt, rejects the promise with an instance of `Timeout` as the reason.
+It also sets a timeout that, if no response has come back after 250 milliseconds, either starts the next attempt or, if this was the fourth attempt, rejects the promise with an instance of `Timeout` as the reason.

 {{index idempotence}}